Skip to main content

 • Two new blog posts walk through Photo Story reveals and the refreshed editor.

-Open your library
+Open your Archive

-• Pick a keeper and send family a private reveal link — the landing page shows the original on one side and the restored result on the other, animating in as they open it.
+• Pick a keeper and send family a private reveal link.
+The landing page shows the original on one side and the restored result on the other, animating in as they open it.

-• Three layouts — Square for chats, Story (9:16) for vertical feeds, and a short video loop that plays right in the browser with no download required.
+• Three layouts: Square for chats, Story (9:16) for vertical feeds, and a short video loop that plays right in the browser with no download required.

 • Version filmstrip: every time you run a tool, a labelled thumbnail joins a strip under the photo so you can scrub through earlier results and pick the one to share without losing any of them.